vedant-sakharwade-1703/project/README.md

 # project
-this is a demo for Git and Github class
+this is a demo for Git and Github class.